styled-system/styled-system/README.md

 Each style function exposes its own set of props that style elements based on values defined in a theme.
-Some props allow an array value to be passed to set styles responsively per-breakpoint.

 ```jsx
 // width: 50%